Things to see and do - Roncesvalles

 The third largest in Spain after Seville and Toledo, Burgos cathedral has combined the Flamboyant Gothic style from France and Germany with the exuberance of Spanish decoration.
 Inside, the numerous works of art on display combine to form a priceless museum of European Gothic sculpture.
 The most beautiful works include the transept crossing, soaring 54m above the ground, choir stalls, chancel, Constable's Chapel with its magnificent grille, and the side chapels.

 Only this church in the centre of the square remains from the famous Benedictine monastery of St Martin.
 Built in 1066 with large yet finely detailed stone blocks, this church marks an important stage in Romanesque architecture in Castile.
 Following experiments in Palencia, Jaca and the Basilica of San Isidoro in León, it achieved perfection in its architectural arrangement.
-The church underwent extensive restoration work in 1904 which has given it a somewhat austere appearance.

 Twenty-five kings and queens of León and many children are buried in this pantheon, which is one of the earliest examples of Romanesque art.
 This is illustrated by the sturdy columns crowned by capitals decorated with plant motifs reminiscent of Asturian art or beautifully historiated in tribute to Visigothic traditions.
 The wonderfully preserved 12C frescoes feature an outstanding collection of New Testament themes, as well as scenes from rural life.
 The treasury on the first floor is a must.